 Pack books flat to protect their spines.

-Ensure all items are clean to avoid anything that may attract pests.
+Ensure all items are clean to prevent attracting pests.

 Dishes, Glassware and Delicate Items

-Place a layer of thick packing material on the bottom and top of all boxes containing glassware.
+Place thick packing material at the bottom and top of boxes containing glassware.

-Place heavier items such as plates and bowls at the bottom of boxes and light items, such as glasses and cups, at the top.
+Pack heavier items at the bottom and lighter items at the top.

-Ensure all boxes containing dishes and glassware are labeled "fragile" and are placed at the top of heavier boxed items
+Label boxes containing dishes and glassware as "FRAGILE" and place them on top of heavier items.

-If items have removable batteries, remove the batteries and store separately.
+Remove batteries from items with removable batteries and store them separately.

-Wrap strings of lights around a piece of cardboard before placing in a carton lined with packing paper.
+Wrap strings of lights around a piece of cardboard before placing them in a lined carton.

-Wrap the bases of lamps in padded wrap and disassemble wherever possible.
+Wrap lamp bases in padded wrap and disassemble if possible.

-Place smaller lamps in boxes and pack delicate lampshades separately.
+Pack smaller lamps in boxes and separate lamp shades.

-Avoid the use of newsprint to wrap lampshades or any other goods that may be damaged by ink stains.
+Avoid using newsprint to wrap lampshades or any goods that may be damaged by ink stains.